With the rising cost of living, it’s more important than ever that you make the right choices when it comes to your household running costs.

 To help you choose between a fixed and variable rate energy tariff, here’s a breakdown of some of their main advantages and disadvantages:

-To choose the right energy tariff for your home, you need to think about what you want from your energy tariff.
+To choose the right home energy tariff, you need to think about what you want from your energy tariff.

 Are you looking for stability and the ability to budget with predictable bills?
 If so, a fixed rate tariff may be most suitable for you.
 Alternatively, do you want an energy tariff that doesn’t require you to commit to an agreed timeframe?
 In that case, you may be better suited to a variable rate tariff.